arfc/openmcyclus/README.md

 clash when both are installed via conda in the same environment.

 Current installation:
-- install all cyclus dependencies, except cython, and use python 3.7
+- install all cyclus dependencies, see versions below
+- install pytest
 - install mamba
 - install openmc
 - install openmcyclus, run depletion.py unit tests
 - install cython 0.289 via conda
 - build cyclus from source
 - needed to uninstall and reinstall libxml2
-- need to install libxmlpp version 2.40, glibmm = 2.52, libsigcpp=2.10
+- need to install libxmlpp version 2.40, glibmm = 2.52, libsigcpp=2.10,
+python 3.7, unspecify cython

 In secondary envrionment:
 - install all cyclus dependencies (as written in github)